Chemsex: how to stay safer

 It’s especially important not to mix G with other depressant drugs like alcohol, ketamine or benzos.
 Doing this significantly raises your risk of going under.

-If you’re going to use G to level yourself out after a hit of crystal, make sure you only take your usual dose.
+If you use G to level yourself out after a hit of crystal, make sure you only take your usual dose.

 Administer your own drugs